 Implementing Role-Based Access for Flight Ops Data

-Establishing precise System Security & Access Boundaries requires mapping operational functions to strict, non-overlapping data entitlements.
-A flight dispatcher requires read and write access to flight planning modules and NOTAM ingestion tools but must be explicitly restricted from viewing pilot medical records or fatigue risk management system (FRMS) outputs.
-Conversely, a crew scheduler requires read-only query access to qualification databases and seniority lists but must be prevented from modifying published flight manifests or altering automated DTL calculations.
+Establishing precise access boundaries means mapping operational functions to strict, non-overlapping data entitlements.
+A flight dispatcher requires read and write access to flight planning modules and NOTAM ingestion tools, but must be explicitly restricted from viewing pilot medical records or fatigue risk management system outputs.
+A crew scheduler requires read-only query access to qualification databases and seniority lists, but must be prevented from modifying published manifests or altering automated duty-time calculations.
+Codifying these entitlements as data — rather than as scattered configuration in your identity provider — is what lets the pipeline below validate them deterministically and lets an inspector replay any verdict months later.

 from dataclasses import dataclass